 Origin of Emeralds

-Major sources of emeralds include:
+Significant sources of emeralds include:

 - Colombia: Colombia is famous worldwide for producing the finest emeralds.
 These emeralds are commonly found and mined in the regions of Muzo, Chivor, and Cosquez.
 The Colombian emeralds possess a vivid, pure green hue.

-Color of Emeralds:
+Colour of Emeralds:

 - Hue: Normally, the best quality emeralds display a Pure green or bluish-green hue.